Statistics Netherlands (CBS) enables people to have debates on social issues on the basis of reliable statistical information.

 CBS and the law

 The Statistics Netherlands Act constitutes the legal basis for CBS.
+In addition, CBS has Regulations of the board

 In addition, statutory provisions and acts regarding data supply include (dutch only):